 Making Derivatives Markets Safer – Implementation

-The FSB published in November 2018 its fourth annual report on the implementation and effects of the G20 financial regulatory reforms.
+The FSB published in October 2019 its fifth annual report on the implementation and effects of the G20 financial regulatory reforms.
 Below is an extract from the report on the status of implementation of OTC derivatives market reforms.

-Overall, good progress continues to be made across the G20’s OTC derivatives reform agenda, though progress since 2018 has been limited (Graph 3).
+Overall, good progress has been made to date across the G20’s OTC derivatives reform agenda, though progress since 2018 has been limited (Graph 3).

-The availability and use of TRs and CCPs continues to expand.
+The availability and use of trade repositories (TRs) and CCPs remains stable.

-Over the past year, there have been new authorisations of existing CCPs in 3 jurisdictions, and continued broadening of the asset class offerings of existing CCPs.
-Further, a number of jurisdictions are establishing local CCPs ahead of implementing mandatory clearing.
+Over the past year, CCPs were recognised to provide clearing services in two jurisdictions, and there has been continued broadening of the asset class offerings of existing CCPs.

 Work is ongoing at the international level to make trade reporting truly effective.